 In the same vein, teach your employees that they need to trust you and the IT teams if something has happened.
 Be approachable and make sure employees understand that they can safely reach out to your team in the event of a suspected issue.
 We would all rather know about something immediately than finding out later, the hard way.

 40% of Businesses Don’t Have an Incident Response Plan

 Radware’s 2016-2017 Global Application & Network Security Report found that 40% of businesses do not have an incident response plan in place.
 That number only marginally improved in 2018-2019.

 Handling a security crisis can often come down to preparation.
 Even if you don’t have a security budget, you can still plan for what you will do if you encounter a security problem.
 Understand who needs to be notified, both internally and externally, as well as who will be involved in your response.
 Then practice it.
 Those first few minutes and hours will be critical to how you fare under duress.

 Cyber Insurance Can Transfer Risk

-The same report referenced above also found that 70% of businesses do not have cyber insurance.
-We also found that businesses tend to underestimate the cost of a cyber-event by 50%.
+The same 2016-2017 report referenced above also found that 70% of businesses do not have cyber insurance.
 A cyber insurance policy might be a way for you to transfer certain risks away from your organization.
 However, the feedback in the community is that policies vary drastically and you should have your legal team heavily involved if or when you decide on a policy.